coltorapps/builder/docs/src/app/docs/entities-values/page.md

     // The result.data contains valid values
     // that can be stored in the database.
   } else {
-    // The result.reason holds the reason for
+    // The result.entitiesErrors holds the reason
-    // validation failure.
+    // for validation failure.
   }
 }
 ```